Segismundo Casado: Private life

 Casado had at least one brother, César; it is not clear who of the siblings was older.
-He also became a professional cavalry officer and both brothers progressed almost simultaneously through the ascension ladder, e.g. in 1913 both were segundos tenientes, in 1923-1924 both were capitanes, and in 1936 both were comandantes.
+Like Segismundo, he also became a professional cavalry officer and both brothers progressed almost simultaneously through the military promotion ladder, e.g. in 1913 both were segundos tenientes, in 1923-1924 both were capitanes, and in 1936 both were comandantes.
 He was recorded as related to the Madrid branch of the Anarchist trade union CNT.
 During the civil war he sided with the Republicans and in July 1938 as mayor de caballería was assigned “a las ordénes de la Subsecretaria de Tierra” in the Ministry of Defense.
 The position he took during the coup of March 1939 is not clear.
-It is known, however, that the brothers fell apart and after the war Segismundo explicitly forbade his children to accept any financial help from César.
+It is known, however, that the brothers had a falling out and after the war Segismundo explicitly forbade his children to accept any financial help from César.